A PhD FOR LECTURERS

 What the programme offers

-By taking the PhD Plus, you will be guaranteed a place on our Preparing to Teach programme.
+By registering for the PhD Plus programme, you will be guaranteed a place on our Preparing to Teach programme.

 You will also receive additional training, specific to overseas lecturers, on: